rggassner/trakyourkrak/README.md

 # trakyourkrak
 Track your hashcat cracking over time using this graphical log viewer.
 Used python, pandas, plotly and matplotlib.
 Tested with hashcat 6.2.5, since machine-readable is quite recent you might need to update.

 Both tools allow pan and zoom.
 Vertical lines represent a reset in relative time (mask changing for example).
-You can swith tools by commenting the line:
+You can switch tools by commenting the line:
 ```
 pd.options.plotting.backend = "plotly"
 ```